napcs/playlist_transfer/README.md

 ## Authentication

 Plex commands prompt for your password at runtime.
 2FA is supported — you'll be prompted for the code if needed.

+## LICENSE

+MIT.
+Use at your own risk though.